Yeah yeah, London’s a cool city – but London for kids? That’s a whole different ball game.

 For children (and let us face it, adults too) that love Harry Potter, the Warner Bros Studio tour needs to be right at the top of your London bucket list.
 It is undoubtedly one of the best family things to do in London.

-Leavesden Studios served as a key filming location for all Harry Potter movies.
-As a result, the sets, props and costumes are pristinely preserved and displayed for thousands of daily visitors to admire.
+Leavesden Studios served as a key filming location for all the Harry Potter movies and is located an easy train ride from Euston Station.
+As this is where the action actually took place, the sets, props and costumes are pristinely preserved and displayed for thousands of daily visitors to admire.

-The personal highlights include a stroll along Diagon Alley, a peek into the forbidden forest, and a marvel at the iconic Hogwarts Express.
+Our highlights include a stroll along Diagon Alley, a peek into the forbidden forest, and getting up close and personal with the iconic Hogwarts Express.

-This two-hour journey magically transports guests out of London and into Shrek’s swamp.
+This two-hour journey magically transports guests out of London and into Shrek’s swamp for an action-packed adventure inspired by the movie.

-The staff at Shrek’s Adventure!
-Are fantastic.
-They have a wonderful way of including every family member, making the day as exciting for the grown-ups as it is for the children.
-This attraction is all about being involved, and your kids will love seeing you getting stuck in and singing along to all the movie tunes we know and love.
+The staff at Shrek’s Adventure! are fantastic and have a wonderful way of including every family member, while making the day as exciting for the grown-ups as it is for the children.
+This attraction is all about getting involved, and your kids will love seeing you getting stuck in and singing along to all the movie tunes we know and love.

-The Royal Museums and Greenwich are an incredible day out for the entire family, with plenty of attractions to keep the younger ones entertained.
+The Royal Museums and Greenwich are an incredible day out for the entire family, with plenty of attractions to keep youngsters entertained.

 Visiting the home of Greenwich Mean Time is at the top of most lists when in southeast London.
 Greenwich is an excellent base for exploring the capital, with a range of fantastic activities to do in the area.